roboterm/homebridge-raspberry-camera-modul/README.md

 All you need is the official RaspberryPi camera modul.
 Connect the cam modul to your pi.
+Additionally you can put both the pi and the camera into a case like this https://ameridroid.com/collections/cases/products/smoothcam-raspberry-pi-camera-case-3d-printed-abs.

 It depends on your Homebridge installation if homebridge-camera-ffmpg is already installed.
 If it's installed you should edit your config.json.
 In my case the config.json is located under /root/.homebridge/config.json.